-Visiting County Westmeath or just passing through Athlone?
-This part of the Irish Province of Leinster has a number of attractions you will not want to miss, plus some interesting sights that are slightly off the beaten path.
-So, why not take your time and spend a day or two in Westmeath when visiting Ireland?
+Planning to visit the central County Westmeath in Ireland?
+Even if you are just passing through Athlone, this part of the Irish Province of Leinster has a number of attractions you will not want to miss, plus some interesting sights that are slightly off the beaten path.
+So, why not take your time and spend a day or two in County Westmeath when visiting Ireland?

 01 of 07